LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 While processing a request bundle, but before processing individual request entries, the IBM FHIR server detects the use of a local identifier within any `POST` or `PUT` request entry's `fullUrl` field, and establishes a mapping between that local identifier and the corresponding external identifier that results from performing the `POST` or `PUT` operation.

-Using Example 3, the FHIR server detects the use of local identifiers in the `Encounter` request entry (`urn:Encounter_1`) and in the `Procedure` request entry (`urn:Procedure_1`), and establishes a mapping between the local identifiers and the external references to be associated with the new `Encounter` and `Procedure` resources (for example, `Encounter/1cc5d299-d2be-4f93-8745-a121232ffe5b` and `Procedure/22b21fcf-8d00-492d-9de0-e25ddd409eaf`).
+Using the circular reference example above, the FHIR server detects the use of local identifiers in the `Encounter` request entry (`urn:Encounter_1`) and in the `Procedure` request entry (`urn:Procedure_1`), and establishes a mapping between the local identifiers and the external references to be associated with the new `Encounter` and `Procedure` resources (for example, `Encounter/1cc5d299-d2be-4f93-8745-a121232ffe5b` and `Procedure/22b21fcf-8d00-492d-9de0-e25ddd409eaf`).

 Then when the FHIR server processes the POST requests for the `Encounter` and `Procedure` resources, it detects the use of the local references and substitutes the corresponding external references for them before creating the new resources.
-Here is an example of a response bundle for the request bundle depicted in Example 3 in which we can see that the Encounter's `reasonReference.reference` field now contains a proper external reference to the newly-created `Procedure` resource, and the Procedure's `encounter.reference` field now contains a proper external reference to the newly-created `Encounter` resource:
+Below is the response bundle for the request bundle in the circular references example.
+We can see that the Encounter's `reasonReference.reference` field now contains a proper external reference to the newly-created `Procedure` resource, and the Procedure's `encounter.reference` field now contains a proper external reference to the newly-created `Encounter` resource:

-#### 4.8.1.3 Example 4: Response bundle for Example 3
 ```
 {
     "resourceType" : "Bundle",